 Washing your hands may seem like a trivial part of your day, but it is actually very important.
-In fact, it is so important that May 5th is dedicated to proper hand hygiene!
 Having clean hands may help prevent you from getting sick and spreading germs to other people.
 There are many diseases and health conditions that can be spread by not washing your hands or not washing them properly.
 The common cold, Salmonella, E.coli, norovirus, respiratory infections and hand-foot-mouth disease can all be spread by not washing your hands, not washing them well enough or not washing them when you really should be.
 Read on to learn more information about properly washing your hands!

 Examples of when you should wash your hands

 - Feeding a baby, child or someone else